 Return to De facto standard

-De facto (, day FAK-toh, dee -, də -; Latin: [deː ˈfaktoː] ; lit. 'from fact') practices are those that exist in reality or effect, without explicit recognition by laws or other formal norms.
-They contrast with de jure ('from law') practices.
-This distinction is important in law and governance.
+De facto (lit. 'from fact') and de jure (lit. 'from law') are important contrasting concepts, particularly within the domains of law and governance.
+De facto practices are those that exist in reality or effect, without explicit recognition or recognition at all by laws or other formal norms; conversely, de jure practices are recognized by laws or other formal norms, regardless of whether they exist in reality or effect.
 For example, a de facto government holds power without legal recognition, while a de jure government may have formal legal authority but lack any real power.

 Cloud Monk is Retired ( for now).
 Buddha with you. © 2025 and Beginningless Time - Present Moment - Three Times: The Buddhas or Fair Use.
 Disclaimers